timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 ## Scalability of Controllers

+Scalability describes the ability of a system to handle increased load with adequate performance given that more resources are added to the system [@herbst2013elasticity; @bondi2000characteristics].
+Quantifying the load of a system reveals different dimensions depending on the system in question.
+A commonly accepted approach for measuring the scalability of a system is to evaluate at which scale the system can operate without faults or decreased performance. [@duboc2007framework]

+The basis for evaluating the scalability of a system is to define the central performance indicators directly related to user experience.
+In the context of reliability engineering, these are referred to as service level indicators (SLIs) and must be measurable in a running system [@beyer2016site].
+Next, target values (service level objectives) for the chosen performance indicators must be defined.
+As long as the measured performance meets the desired targets, the system can be considered to be performing adequately and without faults.
+Based on that, experimentation can be performed to test under which amount of load the system can operate while fulfilling the objectives. [@jogalekar2000evaluating; @sanders201578]

+- to measure scalability of a system, one must measure performance of the system at a given scale

+- no commonly accepted definition for scalability of controllers
+- but there is scalability definition for Kubernetes as a whole
+- definition for scalability of controllers can be derived from it
 - sig-scalability definition for Kubernetes scalability: <https://github.com/kubernetes/community/blob/master/sig-scalability/slos/slos.md#how-we-define-scalability>
+  - load/scale of Kubernetes cluster has many dimensions (hard to test in every dimension)
+  - tests are performed to measure whether a cluster fulfills certain SLOs when load dimensions are kept within targeted thresholds
   - guarantees certain SLOs if cluster is within thresholds
   - if SLOs are not met while keeping thresholds, means scalability goals are not met
   - if thresholds can be increased while keeping SLOs, means greater scalability of the system
+  - always measures/ensures scalability of a concrete setup
+    - e.g., based on the size of control plane machines, how far can the system be scaled without decreasing user experience
   - thresholds: <https://github.com/kubernetes/community/blob/master/sig-scalability/configs-and-limits/thresholds.md>
     - mostly related to number of objects
     - some related to query/change rates